grafana/agent/docs/sources/configuration/integrations/oracledb-config.md

   # i.e. "oracle://user:password@localhost:1521/orcl.localnet"
   [connection_string: <string>]

-  # The maximum amount of connections allowed to be idle of the exporter.
+  # The maximum amount of connections of the exporter allowed to be idle.
   [max_idle_connections: <int>]
   # The maximum amount of connections allowed to be open by the exporter.
   [max_open_connections: <int>]